LeviSchuck/levischuck.com/posts/2012-08-22-plane-ramblings.md

 description: Thoughts I had while on a return trip on a plane
 category: Notes
-tags: [notes, thoughts, engine, design] tagline : Let me remind all citizens of the dangers of magical thinking.
+tags: [notes, thoughts, engine, design]
+tagline: Let me remind all citizens of the dangers of magical thinking.
 comments: true
 ---